 However, you MUST ensure that your garden is closed off if you wish to do this – and your pet is unlikely to start leaping fences to escape!

 The best dog flaps and pet doors won’t be a security risk providing you can lock them!

-Traditional dog flaps or cat flaps may hang or swing loose, which in this day and age, really isn’t a great option.
+Traditional dog flaps or cat flaps may hang or swing loose, which isn’t a great option in this day and age.
 That’s because not only will your pets come in and out, other critters and pests will want to sneak in, too!

-The best door for security – which still lets your dog go in and out as they please – will be one that locks and opens on request, and one which only you and your dogs have access to.
+The best door for security – which still lets your dog go in and out as they please – will be one that locks and opens on request and to which only you and your dogs have access.

-In the modern age, we have more to lose than ever before – which is why the best pet door solutions online while put safety and security right at the top of the priority list.
+In the modern age, we have more to lose than ever before – which is why the best pet door solutions online put safety and security at the top of the priority list.